Tanya Garcia

-Tanya Katherine Rosales Lyttle-Lapid (born August 5, 1981), known professionally as Tanya Garcia ([ˈtɐnjɐ gaɾˈsɪa]), is a Filipina actress.
+Tanya Katherine Rosales Lyttle-Lapid (born August 5, 1981), known professionally as Tanya Garcia ([ˈtɐnjɐ gaɾˈsɪa]), is a Filipino actress.
 She became a household name after playing Cecilia in one of the longest running soap operas of GMA Network, Sana ay Ikaw na Nga, opposite Dingdong Dantes.
 In 2015 she moved back to her home network ABS-CBN.
 During the year 2020, she returned to GMA Network.

 Career

 Garcia's showbiz career started when she was introduced as one of the teen stars of Star Circle Batch 5 on ABS-CBN.
-She appeared in youth-oriented shows like Gimik (where she was first paired with Patrick Garcia) and played supporting role in Esperanza as Judy Ann Santos' character's sister.
+She appeared in youth-oriented shows like Gimik (where she was first paired with Patrick Garcia) and played a supporting role in Esperanza as the sister of the titular heroine, portrayed by Judy Ann Santos.

 She took a break from her showbiz career for a while and concentrated on her studies.
 She took up mass communication at Dominican College in San Juan when she was signed by Viva Films and later on appeared in the Viva Television afternoon drama Anna Karenina as Grace opposite Dingdong Dantes.
 She also had a cameo role in the TV drama Ikaw Lang ang Mamahalin.

 Her rise to fame started when she played the role of Cecilia in the drama telebabad show Sana ay Ikaw na Nga with Dingdong Dantes, Bobby Andrews and Angelu de Leon.
 On the later part of the soap, she also played the role of Olga, the antagonist of Cecilia, which was played again by Maricar de Mesa.

 After her stint at that show, she was reunited with onscreen partner Dingdong Dantes at the light dramedy Twin Hearts as Althea, a heart operation survivor who fell in love with the ex-boyfriend of the heart donor.
 She was also paired with Dennis Trillo.